3 Days In San Francisco, CA: The Perfect Weekend Itinerary

 FERRY BUILDING FARMERS MARKET

 Start your day off with a visit to one of the most lively farmers’ markets in all of the Bay Area!
-The Ferry Plaza Farmers Market is a tri-weekly California Certified Farmers Market located at the San Francisco Ferry Building.
+The Ferry Plaza Farmers Market is a tri-weekly California Certified Farmers Market with 100+ vendors located at the San Francisco Ferry Building.

 Our ultimate favorite food stall is Primavera (based in Sonoma, CA)—trust me, get the pork mole tamales.
 Out of this world.
 Their chilaquiles are also great!